aryaprabhudesai/starter-academic/content/home/experience.md

   location: Pune, India
   date_start: '2020-05-01'
   date_end: '2020-11-01'
-  description:  * Worked on developing and deploying a chatbot to handle customer orders, perform spellcheck and product matching, process quantities, and generate bill
-      *  Employed Natural Language Processing techniques for the task
+  description:  Worked on developing and deploying a chatbot to handle customer orders, perform spellcheck and product matching, process quantities, and generate bill.
+Employed Natural Language Processing techniques for the task

 design:
   columns: '2'